The proposed Lower Thames Crossing would create a hugely destructive toxic triangle, and is not fit for purpose.

 What is PM2.5?

 You can’t see them, but every day, we all breathe in tiny toxic particles which damage our heart and circulatory health.
 They are an invisible killer.
 These are known as fine particulate matter or PM2.5.

-This British Heart Foundation article states that around 15 million people in the UK live in areas where average levels of tiny toxic particles in the air exceed guidelines set out by the World Health Organization (WHO) – www.bhf.org.uk/what-we-do/news-from-the-bhf/news-archive/2020/february/government-must-go-further-and-faster-on-air-pollution.
+The British Heart Foundation article (found here) states that around 15 million people in the UK live in areas where average levels of tiny toxic particles in the air exceed guidelines set out by the World Health Organization (WHO).

 The UK subscribes to EU limits on PM2.5, but these are not as strict as those set out by the World Health Organisation (WHO).
 WHO guideline limits are for PM2.5 annual average levels to be below 10 micrograms per cubic meter, or 10µg/m3.
 EU limits are over twice that at 25µg/m3.

 Research has shed light on how harmful pollutants like PM can enter the bloodstream and cause damage to people’s heart and circulatory systems, increasing the risk of potentially deadly heart attacks and stroke.

 You may have seen articles like this that highlight the dangers, and make the comparision that our poor air quality is equivalent to smoking almost 140 cigarettes every year.

 We need and deserve WHO standards on PM2.5

 In July 2019 the Government released a report on Assessing progress towards WHO guidelines for PM2.5 in the UK.